Ringworm in Children

 • Ringworm is a type of skin infection.
 It looks like a red skin rash that forms a ring around normal-looking skin.

-• The symptoms of ringworm vary, depending on which part of the body is affected.
+• The symptoms of ringworm vary depending on the type of fungus and which part of the body is affected.
 Most cause itching.

-• Ringworm is usually diagnosed based on a health history and physical exam of your child.
+• Ringworm is often diagnosed based on a health history and physical exam of your child.

 • Most ringworm infections are treated with medicines that you apply to the skin.
-But ringworm of the scalp and nails require a prescribed antifungal medicine that your child takes by mouth.
+But ringworm of the scalp and nails needs a prescribed antifungal medicine that your child takes by mouth.

 Next steps